-Each year in the United States, between 70% and 80% of all drunk-driving offences are attributed to male drivers.
+Each year in the United States, between 70% and 80% of all drunk-driving offenses are attributed to male drivers.
 And according to the latest data available from the National Highway Traffic Safety Administration, men account for almost three-quarters or 71% of all road fatalities.

-Pay less for car insurance when you pay-as-you-go?
+Pay less for car insurance when you pay-as-you-go

 If you’re looking to pay less for insurance, among the options available to help you save is pay-as-you-go car insurance.

 With this use-based insurance, your rate is determined not only by how much you drive but how also how well you drive.
 The insurer tracks your driving either through a trial or throughout your policy through a plug-in telematics device, a built-in device or a smartphone app.